Jackson Hole Traveler - Visitor Guide

 In Town

-Guests on the way into town from the airport or national parks will recognize the Jackson Hole and Greater Yellowstone Visitor Center by its sod roof and Rocky Mountain-inspired modern architecture.
+Guests on the way into town from the airport or national parks will recognize the National Elk Refuge and Greater Yellowstone Visitor Center by its sod roof and Rocky Mountain-inspired modern architecture.
 The Visitor Center is located at 532 N. Cache and not only offers maps and activity information, but also helps guests acquaint themselves with the local ecosystem through a series of dioramas, educational displays and a spectacular wildlife viewing deck overlooking the National Elk Refuge.
 If that isn't enough, the visitor center sells national park passes as well as hunting and fishing licenses, making this your one-stop destination for adventure planning in Jackson Hole.

 Grand Teton National Park